raihansikdar/raihan_cli/README.md

 2: Custom (lib/<custom_path>/<feature_name>)

 > **Note:** You must configure the path type on the first run.
-The tool will remember your choice.
+The package will remember your choice.

 ### 2️⃣ State Management: